Dataflect-LLC/Dataflect-Documentation/dataflect.md

 # Using Dataflect
 [Go to Top](#)

-Dataflect's core functionality is made accessible primarily via a custom search command that ship with the application.
+Dataflect's core functionality is made accessible primarily via three custom search commands that ship with the application.

 - **dfsearch**: Flexibly query any API